-You have your own personal account that, over time, builds up with the contributions you pay in.
+You have your own personal account that, builds up over time, with the contributions you pay in.
 The amount in your account depends on how long you pay AVCs for, the impact of charges and how well the fund(s) you invest in perform.
 You choose how the money in your AVC plan is invested.